bcgov/nr-objectstore-rotate/README.md

 If any files are rotated then, optionally, `LOGROTATE_POSTROTATE_COMMAND` is called.
 It can be necessary to signal the application that the rotation occurred so it can open a new file.

+Files are normally just renamed.
+You can set `LOGROTATE_COPYTRUNCATE_SUFFIXES` to instead copy and then truncate the file.
+Some files, like redirected output, can't be renamed and then deleted.

 Rotated files are appended with the file's change date and the current UTC timestamp.
 See: https://nodejs.org/api/fs.html#stat-time-values

 ### Stage 2 - Compress log file